Booking a trip is the fun part of planning. Packing, on the other hand…

 Travel Packing List for Women

 Incredibly, it turns out that backpacking packing lists for female travellers are not all that different from general ones.
-There are just two extra things that I’d recommend taking, if those are products that you also need at home: sustainable sanitary products and birth control.
+There are just two extra things that I’d recommend adding to the ultimate packing list for her, those are products that you also need at home: sustainable sanitary products and birth control.
+It all comes down to planning out your travel needs list and adapting it from there.

 Finding tampons in many countries is a hassle and a half so it’s worth preparing in advance.
-I think the best option now is a menstrual cup for extra sustainability, cost effetiveness, AND space-saving points.
+I think the best option now is a menstrual cup for extra sustainability, cost-effectiveness, AND space-saving points.

 Some lady travellers also speak highly of a Shewee, a nifty little device that allows you to pee standing up.